cc-d/fedrit/README.md

 - Database: SQLite (can be easily replaced with other database systems)
 - API: Django REST Framework

-## Getting Started
+## Creating Your Own Platform

-To get started with Fedrit, follow these simple steps:
+To create a Platform instance, follow these steps:

 1. Clone the repository.
 2. Set up your development environment (Python, Node.js, etc.).